scrabbletank/farhome-rules/rulesdoc.md

 - **Duration:** instant
 - **Damage Type:** Fire

 Blast a target with a bolt of fire.
-Make a spellcasting roll vs the targets defense.
+Make a spellcasting roll against the targets defense.
 On hit the target takes a wound, adding a wound die on crit.

 Add a wound die for every level above cantrip.